 Is ADHD or Lyme Disease?
 When Symptoms Appear Suddenly in Children

-Sudden attention problems are a red flag
+Sudden attention problems may be a red flag

 Lyme disease misdiagnosed as ADHD is a growing concern when cognitive symptoms appear suddenly in children.
 When attention problems develop abruptly rather than gradually, infection should be considered.

 A straight-A student starts forgetting homework.
-A focused child suddenly can’t sit still in class.
+A focused child suddenly cannot sit still in class.
 An organized teenager becomes scattered, impulsive, and unable to concentrate.
 When cognitive symptoms shift this quickly, the diagnosis may not be ADHD—it may reflect neurologic Lyme disease.

 The overlap between ADHD and Lyme-related cognitive dysfunction creates diagnostic confusion that can delay appropriate treatment.
 For a broader discussion, see Pediatric Lyme disease and misdiagnosis.